-Recycling plastic is important in the industry as well as in the home.
-More and more people even want to live without plastic.
-The facets of recycling and what brands make of it.
+Recycling plastic is just as important in industry as it is in private households.
+More and more people even want to live plastic-free.
+The facets of recycling and what brands make of it

-The plastic in the ocean is the ubiquitous face of pollution.
+The plastic in the ocean is the ubiquitous face of environmental pollution.
 It shows many people how lightly we deal with the waste in our lives.
 The need to minimize one's personal ecological footprint is growing steadily.
-Many even want to live zero waste and plastic-free.
-Reducing waste and giving products a new life through recycling or upcycling are becoming more and more part of life's work.
+Many even want to zero waste and live plastic-free.
+Reduce waste and products through recycling: or Upcycling Giving a new life is becoming more and more part of the life's work.
 Companies are also increasingly taking on this task.
 The recycling of plastic is just one of many possibilities.

 In the waste hierarchy, the first priority is always to avoid waste.
 Only then reuse, recycling, recovery and finally waste disposal.
 There are now numerous companies that support this process and through different offers, their customers aware of the conscious use of plastic and other substances.